 |Starting work without a permit||$100.00 Or Fee x2, whichever is greater|

-If you are planning to construct a new building or make a change to your property in the Germantown area, you may obtain all the necessary information and forms at the “one-stop” customer service counter at the Germantown Offices, 75 N. Walnut St., Germantown.
+If you are planning to construct a new building or make a change to your property in the Germantown area, you may obtain all the necessary information and forms at the "one-stop" customer service counter at the Germantown Offices, One North Plum Street, Germantown.
 All new buildings and structures, alterations, additions, remodeling, demolitions, changes in use or other activities connected to construction or development require permits.
-The following items do NOT require a building permit: siding, re-roofing, landscaping (other than retaining walls), painting/wallpapering for maintenance purposes and storm/screen windows and doors.
+The following items do NOT require a building permit: siding, landscaping (other than retaining walls), painting/wallpapering for maintenance purposes and storm/screen windows and doors.